- Commencement Week Schedule

-What is the dress code for formal ceremonies?
+Is there a dress code for the formal ceremonies?

 While ceremonies like Baccalaureate and Commencement are formal occasions, you will want to plan to be comfortable outdoors for a sustained period of time for each event and various receptions.
 In May, Geneva temperatures can range from the mid 30's to the high 80's.
 Warm clothing, sun protection, appropriate footwear and umbrellas are all advisable.
 Most guests aim for “dress casual” during the weekend.

 Is there a limit to the number of people we can invite to Commencement Weekend?